Mereology: Axioms

-Various systems
+Axiom systems

 Simons (1987), Casati and Varzi (1999) and Hovda (2008) describe many mereological systems whose axioms are taken from the above list.
 We adopt the boldface nomenclature of Casati and Varzi.
 The best-known such system is the one called classical extensional mereology, hereinafter abbreviated CEM (other abbreviations are explained below).
 In CEM, P.1 through P.8' hold as axioms or are theorems.
 M9, Top, and Bottom are optional.

 The systems in the table below are partially ordered by inclusion, in the sense that, if all the theorems of system A are also theorems of system B, but the converse is not necessarily true, then B includes A. The resulting Hasse diagram is similar to Fig. 3.2 in Casati and Varzi (1999: 48).